apache/allura/Allura/docs/getting_started/installation.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 Allura can listen for email messages and update tools and artifacts.
 For example, every ticket has an email address, and emails sent to that address will be added as comments on the ticket.
-To set up the SMTP listener, run:
+With Docker, this is already running on port 8825.
+If you are not running docker, run:

 .. code-block:: bash